 The size of your container (bottle) should be 4-5 liters if making a 1 liter starter.
 Shoot for the 4:1 ratio.
 This is to ensure adequate surface area.
 A lot of surface area provides enough space to get good foam.
 A lot of foam means you’ve got a lot of oxygen for the yeasties.

 I boil for about 5 minutes and then chill in a water bath.
+I like to add a pinch of yeast nutrient for good measure at this point.
 Chill to the same temp you plan to use for fermenting the up coming brew.

 1 liter of water and 100 grams of dry malt extract (DME) will give a gravity of 1.035.
 You can also use the more standard 1 liter and 115 grams for a gravity of 1.040.